 Course in Art History

-There is currently a wide range of introductory and intermediate level courses available in the study of art.
+There is currently a wide range of introductory and intermediate level classes available in the study of art.

 At Peking University you can learn the to appreciate traditional Japanese art and culture through the study of Japanese sculpture, Yamato, Ikebana, and Kabuki.